Your browser is out of date!

 Description

-• Projects in this scope area may include: installing new basins, faucets, Ground Fault Circuit Interrupter (GFCI) outlets, lighting, electrical wiring, and bathroom ventilation; installing new ADA (Americans with Disabilities Act) and low-flow toilets, stall doors and walls, plumbing, and tile/equivalent material flooring; installing accessible grab bars; and repainting and refinishing plasterwork.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include: installing new basins, faucets, safe (GFCI) outlets, lighting, electrical lines, and bathroom ventilation; installing new ADA (Americans with Disabilities Act) and low-flow toilets, stall doors and walls, plumbing, and tile/equivalent material flooring; installing accessible grab bars with textured finish; accessories such as toilet paper dispensers, paper towel dispensers and receptacles; coat hooks; soap dispensers; hand dryers; baby changing tables; sanitary product dispensers; and repainting and refinishing plasterwork.

 Strategies